6 Ways to Make Your Kids Drink Milk Every Day

 But how do you make milk drinking a habit for your kids, especially for those who are picky eaters?
 Check out these tips to make the ritual less fussy and more fun.

-Create a schedule and stick to it.
-According to livescience.com, “Keeping to a regular meal and snack time schedule discourages kids from grazing throughout the day, or becoming too hungry in between meals, which can cause them to Campensate by overeating later.”
+According to livescience.com, “Keeping to a regular meal and snack time schedule discourages kids from grazing throughout the day, or becoming too hungry in between meals, which can cause them to compensate by overeating later.”
 Geodetic engineer Gina Milarion, 39, a mom of three, makes drinking milk a part of her kids’ bedtime ritual.
 “It is good to time it just before going to sleep so that they get used to it, then they wouldn't be able to sleep without it,” she says.
 Ellen Santos*, 38, a former school teacher and now a full-time homemaker, also makes it a point that her four-year-old daughter Jiana* drinks a glass three to four times a day, “starting in the morning and in between meals until before bedtime.”

 “Cereal with milk is the best!” echoes Karina Eustacio*, 39, an entrepreneur and a mom to 10-year-old Liam, whom she says still loves drinking milk.
 Karina says Liam easily transitioned to growing-up milk when he was between four to five years old.
 Still, she and her husband made sure their son didn’t outgrow this good habit by shaking things up.
 She narrates, “Even if he wasn’t fussy with milk, we offered him a rotation of grilled cheese sandwich, cupcakes, cereals, and cookies to avoid being bored with just one type of pairing.”